uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 Exams are **in-person**, closed note, closed book, closed laptop, pencil and paper.
 Those with extended time or other accommodations should contact your professor to discuss them during the first two weeks of the class.

-### Cumulative Final Exam
+## Cumulative Final Exam
 {: .no_toc }
 The course final exam is cumulative, covering all material from the semester.
 There will be an emphasis on material covered after Midterm 2, but all content from the course is considered "fair game."

 The final exams scheduled for:

 12:30 p.m.
 Section (McBurney): Monday, December 12, 2-5p.m.
-03:30 p.m.
-Section (Nguyen): Saturday, December 10, 9a.m. to 12 noon
+02:00 p.m.
+Section (Nguyen): Saturday, December 8, 9a.m. to 12 noon

 **You must attend the section you are registered for**.
 If you attend the wrong final exam section, your final exam will be given a zero.

 UVA has strict final exam policies.
 As such, we cannot grant make-ups or alternative exam time without explicitly permission from and notification to a Dean.
 As such, we will not give a make-up exam for the following under **any circumstances**:

 1. Planned Travel (expect to be in Charlottesville during your exam time.
 2. Multiple exams within the same time period - This course is in the School of Engineering and Applied Science.
 As such, we do not have a "maximum number of exams within a 24-hour period policy".
 We cannot reschedule exams for this reason with explicit, documented accommodations.

 Any requests for make-ups due to illness must be made through your Dean, and we cannot handle them ourselves.

 Exams are **in-person**, closed note, closed book, closed laptop, pencil and paper.
 Those with extended time or other accommodations should contact your professor to discuss them during the first two weeks of the class.

-## Class Management
+# Class Management

-{: .no_toc }
-### Attendance
+# Attendance
 {: .no_toc }
 * No attendance will be taken during the live lectures sessions on Tuesdays and Thursdays.
 * Students are encouraged to attend the section they registered for.
 However, you may attend the other section's lecture occassionally as needed.